rygorous/rygblog-src/posts/carry-save-adders-and-averaging-bit-packed-values.md

 avg_pixel_a8r8g8b8(a,b) = (((a^b) >> 1) & 0x7f7f7f7f) + (a&b)
 ```

 In fact, why limit ourselves to 32\-bit values?
-It works just as well for two 32\-bit pixels inside a 64\-bit register, just use 0x7f7f7f7f7f7f7f7f as mask.
+It works just as well for two 32\-bit pixels inside a 64\-bit register, just use `0x7f7f7f7f7f7f7f7f` as mask.
 Nor does it say anywhere that the fields all have to have to same size.
 The trick works just as well for uneven partitions like the 11:11:10 bit format often used to store vertex normals or other unit vectors, or R5G6B5 pixels.
 All that changes is the bit mask.

-Finally, the bitpacked stuff and the rounding bias fix are orthogonal \- you can do both at the same time.
+Finally, the bitpacked stuff and the rounding bias fix are orthogonal---you can do both at the same time.

 Sure, this isn't *terribly* useful in practice, but it's come in handy for me a couple times over the past few years, and I think it's just fundamentally too *cool* not to have it properly documented.

-**UPDATE**: As Charles pointed out in the comments, a better way to compute \(a\+b\+1\)/2 is to use `(a | b) - ((a ^ b) >> 1)` \- just as cheap as the version without rounding bias, and you can do the same masking trick to get rid of carries where you don't want them.
+**UPDATE**: As Charles pointed out in the comments, a better way to compute \(a\+b\+1\)/2 is to use `(a | b) - ((a ^ b) >> 1)`---just as cheap as the version without rounding bias, and you can do the same masking trick to get rid of carries where you don't want them.